-The default is about 1% of the file system size.
+The default is about 1% of the file system size (if maxdsz is specified, it is taken maxdsz).
 If the specified value is smaller than 5 megabytes, 5 megabytes is set.
 If the specified value is greater than 50 megabytes, 50 megabytes is set.